Can dogs eat ghee?

 Yes, dogs can eat oats.
 Oats are non-toxic and can be a healthy addition to a dog’s diet when cooked properly and fed in moderation.
 They should always be served plain and used as an occasional supplement, not a daily…

 Yes, dogs can eat whole wheat flour in small amounts.
-Whole wheat flour is not toxic to dogs, but it is not suitable for every dog.
-It should only be given occasionally and preferably as part of baked dog treats,…
+Whole wheat flour (known as atta in Indian kitchens) is not toxic to dogs, but it is not suitable for every dog.
+It should only be given occasionally, as part…

 Yes, dogs can eat peanuts in small amounts.
 Peanuts are not toxic to dogs, but they are high in fat and calories, so they should only be given occasionally and in the right form.
 Overfeeding peanuts can lead to digestive…